lord-zo/misc/backups/README.md

 # Output Truncated here

 ```

+To test the other scripts, try out the examples in their command-line help
+on the test files.

 **Note:** You may also supply a file to the drawing function
 in `backup_utils.sh`, `draw_arxv` which will emphasize the